mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 ---
-title: Hello, Grid version 2
+title: Build layouts faster with the new Grid component
-description: We're excited to introduce the Grid version 2 that comes with new features and improvements!
+description: The new Grid v2 features simplified logic, support for offsetting and nested grids, and more.
 date: 2022-08-20T00:00:00.000Z
 authors: ['siriwatknp']
 tags: ['MUI Core', 'News']